syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 ![](https://github.com/syedhassaanahmed/azure-event-driven-data-pipeline/blob/master/docs/images/architecture.png?raw=true)

 ### Conclusion
-The entire code is available on [GitHub](https://github.com/syedhassaanahmed/azure-event-driven-data-pipeline) and we’ve deliberately kept it as generic as possible, in order for it to be a reusable solution.
+The entire code is available on [GitHub](https://github.com/syedhassaanahmed/azure-event-driven-data-pipeline) and we've deliberately kept it as generic as possible, in order for it to be a reusable solution.
 For single-click repeatable deployments, there is also an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-create-first-template) available.